Houdini (Foster the People song): Writing and recording

 "Houdini" was written by the group's frontman Mark Foster while he was working as a commercial jingle writer at Mophonics.
 While showing his then-girlfriend the offices on a so-called "take-your-girlfriend-to-work-day", Foster demonstrated how he wrote songs, putting a simple drum beat and vocal sample together in 10 minutes.
 Four days later, he revisited the composition and began adding piano chords.
 Reflecting on the song, he described his then-girlfriend as a "good muse".

 Live performances

 The band performed "Houdini", as well as "Pumped Up Kicks", on Saturday Night Live on October 8, 2011, which was hosted by Ben Stiller.
 American saxophonist Kenny G guested on the performance of "Houdini".
-Foster the People performed the song on Late Show with David Letterman in October 27, 2011 along with "Pumped Up Kicks", "Helena Beat", "Call It What You Want", "Don't Stop (Color on the Walls)", "I Would Do Anything for You", "Miss You" and "Life on the Nickel".
+Foster the People performed the song on Late Show with David Letterman on October 27, 2011, along with "Pumped Up Kicks", "Helena Beat", "Call It What You Want", "Don't Stop (Color on the Walls)", "I Would Do Anything for You", "Miss You" and "Life on the Nickel".

-Licensing
+In other media

-The band eventually went to go on and license the song "Pumped Up Kicks" and "Houdini" to "Electronic Arts" for the popular game know as "SSX 3" and "Electronic Arts" used it as background music for the game.
+The song appears in the soundtrack of the 2012 video game SSX.